-Parent/Child cards – this type of relationship enables you to breakdown a task (parent card) into smaller pieces of work (child cards) and track each child card’s metric separately.
+1.2 Parent/Child cards – this type of relationship enables you to breakdown a task (parent card) into smaller pieces of work (child cards) and track each child card and its metric separately.

 Note: A parent card may have an unlimited number of child cards.
-A child card can have only one parent card.
+A child card can have multiple parent card.

-Mirror Cards – use this type of connection if you simply want to duplicate a card.
+1.3 Mirror Cards – use this type of connection if you simply want to duplicate a card.
+A card linked as a mirror preserves the task details, sub-tasks, comments, but at the same time, both cards have their own workflow and time metrics.
 Any change of the original card will be automatically reflected in the mirror one and vice versa.

-Successor/Predecessor cards – this relationship creates rules of order in the breakdown of your work via dependencies between the cards.
-If this connection is established, the system will not allow you to start working on the card defined as a successor, before the completion of the predecessor card (it first has to be moved to Done).
-The system will prevent that by blocking the successor card and make it immobile.
+1.4 Successor/Predecessor cards – this relationship creates rules of order in the breakdown of your work via dependencies between the cards.
+If this connection is established, the system will not allow you to start working on the successor, if its predecessor is in the Backlog or Requested sections.
+The successor cannot be finished if its predecessor is in the "In progress" section.

-To make the linked cards visible on the closed card view (just like in the image below)-> go to the Grid Menu (at the upper right corner of your board interface)-> select Configure Card View -> checkmark " Show links" (one per row).
+To make the linked cards visible at the closed card view (Image 1)-> go to the sidebar to the right of your board interface -> select Configure Card View -> checkmark " Show links" (one per row).

-The Arrow icons beside the card titles of the linked cards show whether a task is a parent of other tasks (arrow points up) or a child of another task (arrow points down).
-An arrow pointing right represents a relative, parallel lines are used to show mirror cards while curved arrows are for successor and predecessor card relationships.
+- The Arrow icons beside the card titles of the linked cards show whether a task is a parent of other tasks (arrow points up) or a child of another task (arrow points down).
+An arrow pointing right represents a relative, while the parallel lines are used to show mirror cards.